Mrmongoose64/learningJournal2024/README.md

 ## 2024-11-05

 I used the aforementioned tutorial to help construct my countdown timer system.
 The original used a legacy text object, so I had to do some further research to find out how the same could be done with a TextMeshPro.
 After making any necessary adjustments, I also taught myself how to import new fonts to Unity, something I've included in this tutorial.
 I took all the screenshots I needed, added descriptive steps and finished my second tutorial.

+## 2024-11-12

+I began making a randomised sound effect system for in-game footsteps.
+I've yet to complete this, as I'm struggling with playing sound while the player moves.
+I'm also unable to use a Unity feature to randomise the footstep sounds, as the computers on-site have an older version of the engine.
+I'll probably complete the bulk of it on a newer version at home.